 The following are our current candidates for Ordination.
 We ask you to pray for them and all who seek to rely on God for life and purpose.

 Sara Marie Holland (UCC) has her MDiv from Boston University School of Theology and is pursuing ordination in the United Church of Christ.
 Prior to attending BU, Sara received a Bachelor of Arts in Art History from the University of North Carolina at Asheville, a public liberal arts university.
 Sara completed a year of Field Education at United Parish of Auburndale in Newton, MA from 2013-2014.
 Sara currently works as the Minister of Christian Education at Hingham Congregational Church.
 Sara lives with her partner in Roslindale where they fight the urge to adopt any and every plant seeking a home.

-Seth Robinson (UCC) is a candidate for ordination in the United Church of Christ.
-He earned a master of divinity (MDiv) from Harvard Divinity School in 2014.
+Seth Robinson (UCC) earned a master of divinity (MDiv) degree from Harvard Divinity School in 2014.
 During a fellowship with the Episcopal Service Corps’ Life Together program in 2015-2016, he worked as parish organizer at a church in Framingham, MA.
-Currently he serves as pastoral intern at Brighton Allston Congregational Church, UCC, in Brighton, MA.
-Discerning a call to ministry at the crossroads of congregational life and equitable mental healthcare, Seth studies in the dual-degree master of social work and master of theological studies (MSW/MTS) program at Boston University.
-He lives with his partner in Dorchester and enjoys running along the beach, hiking, drinking coffee, and dreaming with others about the future of church.
+In 2016-2017 he served as pastoral intern at Brighton Allston Congregational Church, UCC, in Brighton, MA.
+This year, as he discerns a call to ministry at the crossroads of chaplaincy and parish life, Seth is completing a Clinical Pastoral Education (CPE) residency as a chaplain at Brigham and Women’s Hospital.
+He lives with his spouse in Dorchester and enjoys running along the harbor, biking, drinking coffee, and dreaming with folks about the future of church.